SpookydevsOfficial/Al-Kharid-Cooking-Bot/README.md

 ---

 ## ⚠️ Disclaimer
 Use at your own risk.
-Automation may violate OSRS rules.
+Automation violates OSRS rules and you can get your account banned if caught using.

 ---